Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 There was also his utter failure to question the suspect’s own depiction of what motivated him, to understand the intersection of racism and misogyny, or to note that many communities have reported a spike of anti-Asian violence this year.

-Even more dismaying, though, was the first round of media coverage: tweets, news alerts and early stories from nearly every major news organization that essentially parroted Baker’s assertion that this horrible crime didn’t seem to be racially motivated, and wasn’t being immediately categorized as a hate crime.
+Even more dismaying, though, was the first round of media coverage: tweets, news alerts and early stories from nearly every major news organization that essentially parroted Baker’s assertion that this horrible crime didn’t seem to be racially motivated and wasn’t being immediately categorized as a hate crime.

 Yes, these reports for the most part included the words “police said” — but they sounded like the official truth.